misiektoja/spotify_monitor/docs/configuration.md

 Uses captured credentials from the Spotify desktop client and a Protobuf-based login flow.
 It's more complex to set up and intended for advanced users who want a long-lasting token with the broadest possible access.

 If no method is specified, the tool defaults to the `cookie` method.

+Spotify Monitor generates an appropriate request user agent automatically for the selected token source.
+Advanced users can override it with `USER_AGENT` or `--user-agent`, but normal installations should leave it empty.

 **Important**: It is strongly recommended to use a separate Spotify account with this tool.
 It does not rely on the official Spotify Web API for core features (like fetching friend activity), as it is not supported by the public API.
 That said, while I've never encountered any issues on my own accounts, I can't guarantee that Spotify won't impose restrictions in the future - you've been warned.